jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

 In order to align and average these densities, EMAN2 will be used.
 Note that you need :ref:`EMAN2 installed <eman2>` to do this part of the tutorial.

+**IMPORTANT NOTE:** Unfortunately, the EMAN2 package doesn't work properly on Windows.
+Windows users can still use RAW to generate electron densities, but they cannot create a consensus average or filter out enantiomers.
+Mac OS (or OS X) and Linux users can do everything described in this tutorial.

 #.
 Clear all of the data in RAW.
 Load the **lysozyme.out** file that you saved in the
     **atsas_data** folder in a previous part of the tutorial.